Dreamgirls (film): Stage to script changes

 While much of the stage musical's story remains intact, a number of significant changes were made.
 The Dreams' hometown—the setting for much of the action—was moved from Chicago to Detroit, the real-life hometown of The Supremes and Motown Records.
 The roles of many of the characters were related more closely to their real-life inspirations, following a suggestion by Geffen.
+The film's second act differs greatly from the stage version.
+In addition, the stage version made no mention of Curtis running a record label.
+In the film, Rainbow Records was created to closely reflect Motown Records.

-Warner Bros. had retained the film rights to Dreamgirls, and agreed to co-produce with DreamWorks.
+Warner Bros. had retained the film rights to Dreamgirls and agreed to co-produce with DreamWorks.
 However, after casting was completed, the film was budgeted at $73 million and Warner backed out of the production.
-Geffen, taking the role of co-producer, brought Paramount Pictures in to co-finance and release Dreamgirls.
-During the course of production, Paramount's parent company, Viacom, would purchase DreamWorks, aligning the two studios under one umbrella (and giving the senior studio US distribution rights on behalf of DreamWorks).
+Geffen, taking the role of co-producer, brought Paramount Pictures into co-finance and release Dreamgirls.
+During the course of production, Paramount's parent company, Viacom, would purchase DreamWorks, aligning the two studios under one umbrella (and giving the senior studio American distribution rights on behalf of DreamWorks).
 The completed film had a production budget of $75 million, making Dreamgirls the most expensive film with an all-black starring cast in cinema history.

 Casting and rehearsal

-Mark and Condon began pre-production with the intentions of casting Jamie Foxx and Eddie Murphy, both actors with record industry experience, as Curtis Taylor, Jr. and James "Thunder" Early, respectively.
+Mark and Condon began pre-production with the intentions of casting Jamie Foxx and Eddie Murphy, both actors with record industry experience, as Curtis Taylor Jr. and James "Thunder" Early, respectively.
 When offered the part of Curtis, Foxx initially declined because DreamWorks could not meet his salary demands.
 Denzel Washington, Will Smith, and Terrence Howard were among the other actors also approached to play Curtis.
 Murphy, on the other hand, accepted the role of Jimmy Early after being convinced to do so by DreamWorks co-founder Jeffrey Katzenberg.

 While Condon had intended to cast relatively unknown actresses as all three Dreams, R&B singer Beyoncé Knowles lobbied for the part of Deena Jones, and was cast after a successful screen test.
 Upon learning that Knowles and Murphy had signed on, Foxx rethought his original decision and accepted the Curtis role at DreamWorks' lower salary.

 R&B star Usher was to have been cast as C.C.
 White, but contract negotiations failed; Usher was unable to dedicate half a year to the project.
 André 3000 of Outkast was also offered the role, but declined.
 After briefly considering R&B singer Omarion, singer/actor Keith Robinson was eventually cast in the role.

 Anika Noni Rose, a Broadway veteran and a Tony Award winner, won the part of Lorrell Robinson after an extensive auditioning process.
 Rose, significantly shorter than most of her co-stars at five feet and two inches (157 cm), was required to wear (and dance in) four and five-inch (127 mm) heels for much of the picture, which she later stated caused her discomfort.